Civil War & More

 Just an hour away from Lexington and the Kentucky Horse Park, see sites of important battles, early towns and Kentucky’s role in the Civil War.

 Drive southwest out of Lexington along U.S. 68 South towards Harrodsburg.
 You’ll drive through the Kentucky River Palisades which William Least Heat Moon wrote about in Blue Highways.
-It’s a beautiful and historic route.
+It’s a historic route with a beautiful dose of nature.

 A beautiful Greek revival home built in 1847 by Joseph Bryan, a grandnephew of Daniel Boone.
 It exemplifies plantation life in Kentucky in the 19th century where acres of hemp and grain moved in the breeze giving it its name.